 |Montreal, Canada||YUL||Air Canada|

-See the table below for a complete list of air service from regional airports.
-If you can't get a flight directly from your preferred airport, making a connection through another airport might be a fine option.
+See the following chart for a listing of scheduled air service from other Caribbean airports.
+If there are no flights directly from your local airport, connecting through another airport could be a viable solution.

 |Simpson Bay, The island of St. Martin and Sint Maarten||SXM||InselAir|

 |Trinidad, Trinidad and Tobago||POS||LIAT|